Estimated reading time: 4 minutes

 - Cost Savings: The competitive nature of the private sector leads to cost savings in development and operation.

-- Quality of Service: The private entity’s profit ties to the quality and efficiency of the service provided, incentivizing high performance.
+- Quality of Service: The private entity’s profit is tied to the quality and efficiency of the service provided, incentivizing high performance.

 Challenges of B.O.O Contracts